-- They go back and forth between each of the teams, knocking down the kubbs.
-As you can see, it can take a lot of skill as, essentially, you will need to knock down 11 Kubbs with only 6 batons.
+- They go back and forth between each team, knocking down the kubbs.
+As you can see, it can take a lot of skill as you will need to knock down 11 Kubbs with only 6 batons.

 - The one who can knock down all their opponents, Kubbs, can then knock down the King and will win the game.

 This short video gives a great explanation of the Kubb game and how it is played.